Devin Duvernay

 Devin Duvernay Bio

-Devin Duvernay (born September 12, 1997) is an American professional football wide receiver and return specialist for the Chicago Bears of the National Football League (NFL).
-He played college football for the Texas Longhorns and was selected by the Baltimore Ravens in the third round of the 2020 NFL Draft.
-Duvernay has earned Pro Bowl honors twice and was a First-team All-Pro in 2021 for his play as a return specialist.
-Duvernay has also played for the Jacksonville Jaguars.
+Devin Duvernay (born September 12, 1997) is an American professional football wide receiver and return specialist who plays in the National Football League (NFL).
+After playing college football for the Texas Longhorns, he was selected by the Baltimore Ravens in the third round of the 2020 NFL draft.
+Duvernay has earned Pro Bowl honors twice and was named First-team All-Pro in 2021 for his work as a return specialist.
+Across his career he has also suited up for the Jacksonville Jaguars, the Chicago Bears, and the Arizona Cardinals.

 Early Life and Background